JadenMajid/wikipedia-scraper/README.md

 - web_processing.rs: all of web requests & processing
 - crawler.rs: all code required to spawn a single crawler
 - main.rs: all code required to spawn multiple crawlers, looping the output of others into the input of new crawlers
+- data/: where data is stored(file name is wikipedia resource name with no file suffix)

 The main thread spawns tokio child tasks which check if the query requested resource already exists.
 If the resource already exists, the thread returns early.
 If not, a web request is made and the linked resources are put into a file.